WRITING A SCIENTIFIC RESEARCH ARTICLEFORMAT FOR THE PAPER

 1. The person who did the work and wrote the paper is generally listed as the first author of a research paper.

 1. An abstract, or summary, is published together with a research article, giving the reader a "preview" of what's to come.
-Such abstracts may also be published separately in bibliographical sources, such as Biologic al Abstracts.
 They allow other scientists to quickly scan the large scientific literature, and decide which articles they want to read in depth.
 The abstract should be a little less technical than the article itself; you don't want to dissuade your potent ial audience from reading your paper.

-2. Your abstract should be one paragraph, of 200-300 words, which summarizes the purpose, methods, results and conclusions of the paper.
+2. Your abstract should be one paragraph, of 200-300 words, which summarizes the background, purpose, results (sometimes mentioning what method was used to obtain those results) and conclusions of the paper.

 3. It is not easy to include all this information in just a few words.
 Start by writing a summary that includes whatever you think is important, and then gradually prune it down to size by removing unnecessary words, while still retaini ng the necessary concepts.